lutierigb/shell-things/oputus-releasenotes.md

 ## Installation/upgrades instructions [here](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#how-to-installupgrade-it)

+## 2025Sep10
+- only devs care: Refactored NewOrder()
+- new feature: limiting orders based on distance from last

+## 2025Sep08
+- Remove debug log from the version detection feature that was spamming the logs

 ## 2025Aug19
 - adding gap messages notification
+- symbol rotation now triggers when the new symbol becomes available

+##2025Aug18
+- improving the way we handle TP updates to avoid unnecessary calls

 ## 2025Aug05
 - Previous month's profit calculation allows for zero balance now